hannutt/DocumentManagement/README.md

 Since the found files are displayed in a listBox element, the user can access them.
 Double-clicking on a file opens it using the C# Process.Start method.
 By right-clicking the mouse, the user can delete the selected file using the C# File.Delete method.
 Before deleting, the application displays a MessageBox element with yes/no buttons for the user to confirm the deletion or cancel the delete operation.

+KEYBOARD SHORTCUTS FOR FILE OPERATIONS

+The application has keyboard shortcuts for file operations, and all keyboard shortcut methods are in their own KeyboardCombinations class.
+The keyboard shortcuts are: CTRL+K. This combination is for copying files.
+When the user has selected the file to be copied with a mouse click and presses ctrl+k, the application calls a method that first creates an instance of the FolderBrowserDialog class and then opens the folder structure of the C drive in graphical form.

+The user can choose where to copy the selected file by selecting the folder and clicking the OK button.
+Finally, the copying of files is done using the Copy method of the File class.

+CTRL+H Hides the selected file.
+This is done using the File.SetAttribute method.